Videotelephony: Origin

+Early systems

 Simple analog videophone communication could be established as early as the invention of the television.
 Such an antecedent usually consisted of two closed-circuit television systems connected via coax cable or radio.
 An example of that was the German Reich Postzentralamt (post office) videotelephone network serving Berlin and several German cities via coaxial cables between 1936 and 1940.

+Gregorio Y. Zara, a Filipino scientist, invented the first videophone in 1954, which was patented in 1955 as a "photo phone signal separator network."
+He is recognized as the Father of Videoconferencing for his pioneering contribution to the development of videotelephony technology.

-The development of videoconferencing as a subscription service started in the latter half of the 1920s in the United Kingdom and the United States, spurred notably by John Logie Baird and AT&T's Bell Labs.
+The development of videotelephony as a subscription service started in the latter half of the 1920s in the United Kingdom and the United States, spurred notably by John Logie Baird and AT&T's Bell Labs.
 This occurred in part, at least with AT&T, to serve as an adjunct supplementing the use of the telephone.
 A number of organizations believed that videotelephony would be superior to plain voice communications.
 Attempts at using normal telephony networks to transmit slow-scan video, such as the first systems developed by AT&T Corporation, first researched in the 1950s, failed mostly due to the poor picture quality and the lack of efficient video compression techniques.

 During the first crewed space flights, NASA used two radio-frequency (UHF or VHF) video links, one in each direction.
 TV channels routinely use this type of videotelephony when reporting from distant locations.
 The news media were to become regular users of mobile links to satellites using specially equipped trucks, and much later via special satellite videophones in a briefcase.
-This technique was very expensive, though, and could not be used for applications such as telemedicine, distance education, and business meetings.
+This technique was very expensive, though, and was not adopted for applications such as telemedicine, distance education, and business meetings.

 Decades of research and development culminated in the 1970 commercial launch of AT&T's Picturephone service, available in select cities.
 However, the system was a commercial failure, chiefly due to consumer apathy, high subscription costs, and lack of network effect—with only a few hundred Picturephones in the world, users had extremely few contacts they could actually call, and interoperability with other videophone systems would not exist for decades.

-Very expensive videoconferencing systems continued to evolve throughout the 1980s and 1990s.
-Proprietary equipment, software, and network requirements gave way to standards-based technologies that were available for anyone to purchase at a reasonable cost.
-Only in the late 20th century with the advent of powerful video codecs combined with high-speed Internet broadband and ISDN service did videotelephony become a practical technology for regular use.